bcgov/bcparks.ca/src/gatsby/static/fontAwesomeIcons/README.md

 3. **File Name**: The file name of the icon.
 4. **Where We Get the Icon**: The source URL where the icon can be found.
 5. **Where We Use the Icon**: The part of the project where the icon is used.

-# FontAwesome Icons

-This document provides a list of Font Awesome icons used in the project, along with their details.

 | #  | Icon | Icon Name | File Name | Where We Get the Icon | Where We Use the Icon |
 |----|------|-----------|-----------|-----------------------|-----------------------|